 Interpretation was carried out by consultant geophysicist Kelvin Blundell.
-Within the relinquished area three anomalies were identified; two ranked as priority 2 and one as priority 3.
+Nine anomalies were identified; two ranked as priority 1, three as priority 2 and four as priority 3.
 These are listed in Table 12, which is adapted from the Interpretation Report in Appendix 1.

 Figure 17.
-Location of Ringwood VTEM survey and anomalies on geology.
+Location of Ringwood & No.5 Bore VTEM surveys and anomalies on geology.

 Figure 18.
-Ringwood VTEM image dB/dt Ch40Z.
+Ringwood & No.5 Bore VTEM image dBdt Ch40Z.